nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [evt/EVENT_INDEX]…​`

 * Person name cannot exceed 50 characters.
 * Person name is restricted to alphanumeric characters.
+* Phone number has no character limits to allow any types of phone numbers.
 * The event index refers to the index number shown in the displayed event list.
 * The event index **must be a positive integer** 1, 2, 3, …​